8 Compelling Areas of Marketing That Offer Fun Career Possibilities

 2. Advertising and Promotions

 With a developed brand, an organization has the foundation it needs to promote its offerings.
 Traditional advertising media like television, radio, and print are still very popular and effective ways to build awareness.
-In fact, in 2014, nearly $180 billion was spent in the U.S. on paid media.* And traditional forms of advertising accounted for most of that.
+In fact, in 2018, over $114.8 billion was spent in the U.S. on traditional media advertising.1

-Just a few of the common roles within this sector (along with their average salaries in 2015) include:**
+Just a few of the common roles within this sector (along with their average salaries in 2018) include:2

 3. Customer Engagement